TsarAli/Online-Social-Media-Analysis-Project-/README.md

-## The following is my project from when I took the Online Social Media Analysis course at IIT.
+## The following is the project my group partner and I completed when we took the Online Social Media Analysis course at IIT.

 * The dataset that was used is uploaded along with the code that was used.